tf2pickup-pl/docs.tf2pickup.pl/docs/setup-prerequisites.md

 5  1   20 * *   systemctl restart nginx
 ```

-In that manner, the certificates will renew once in a 20th day of the month, every two months at 1:05 in a current timezone set for the server on which the certificates are renewed.
+In that manner, the certificates will renew every 20th day of the month and every 2 months at 1:05 AM server time.

 ## Nginx setup